VIP-VAA-Spr23/EdgeDetection23/README.md

 # VIP-EdgeDetection
 ## Overview
-**Purpose**: Determine which and how many bounding boxes that are detected by the localizer are true detections or not.
+**Purpose**:

+This project focuses on the accuracy of the localizer in identifying the animal detections from the camera footage.
+The research program has provided a dataset of images and the bounding boxes for each image.
+A bounding box is a cropped part of the full frame image.
+The existance of the bounding boxes show the existance of animals present within the bounding box.
+The goal of this project is to determine if a bounding box is correctly identified by the localizer by seeing if it actually entails an animal in it.
+We are working with a sample set of 203 images containing bounding boxes for each image.

 **Input**:

-* Folder of full frame image inputs.
+* Folder of the 203 full frame image inputs.
 * Json file corresponding to the folder that includes filenames of all the full frame images and the location for each image location for each image

 **Output:**
-* List showing bounding boxes that are true detections and false detections
+* List showing bounding boxes that are true positive detections and false positive detections
 ### Libraries required:
 * json libary- read and parse json files
 * os library- read folder directories and create folder paths and new folders
 * cv2 library- work with image processing to perform gaussian blur and dilation
 * csv library- process csv files and to extract data as well as create new csv files
 * numpy library- create numpy arrays and perform mathematical calculations

+## General instructions to test sample set:
+I have already provided the data to test the sample bounding boxes and determine correct classifications.
+The user would only need to run main.py.
+This requires the user to insert the path of the GndLocs folder which is provided in the repository.
+Make sure gnd_pairs.csv and bbsTP.csv is in the explorer of your IDE and run the file.
 ## Instructions for each python file:

 ### File: createLOCS.py